YonseiQC/2025-oop-and-ds/midterm_project.md

 ## Some tips on plotting

-It would be nice if you could plot a graph for the benchmark results.
-Of course, you can use Excel or similar program, but I would recommend to use [matplotlib](https://matplotlib.org/) in Python.
+Please plot a graph for the benchmark results.
+Of course, you can use Excel or a similar program, but I recommend using [matplotlib](https://matplotlib.org/) in Python.
-For this purpose, you first can print the output of the benchmark results using [`json` or `csv` format](https://github.com/google/benchmark/blob/main/docs/user_guide.md#output-formats).
+For this purpose, you can first print the output of the benchmark results using [`json` or `csv` format](https://github.com/google/benchmark/blob/main/docs/user_guide.md#output-formats).

 The result can be further processed within Python using [json](https://docs.python.org/3/library/json.html) or [csv](https://docs.python.org/3/library/csv.html) library.
 Using those libraries, you can convert the output data into an array, which can be further plotted using `matplotlib`.